1 . Health, safety and wellbeing

 Work-life balance

-When staff are working from home, they can struggle with:
+When someone works from home, they can struggle with:

 - finding it harder to switch off from work